-Informatics of transdisciplinary communication is subsequently viewed in this study through the consecutive transformations of a general information system.
-Given the nature of increasingly AI-augmented context of education and communicative application [32], it is suggested to consider the different types of information source and information destination (human and machine(AI)/computer/program, accordingly) in the structure of the groundwork Communication model (Cf. Claude Shannon [36]), when communication is approached as the core factor of interoperability of source and target knowledge and application domains (Fig. 3).
-Subsequently, a model of interdisciplinary dimensions of digital education, informed by the nature and subjects of communicative interaction of the stakeholders and generative AI, is elaborated (Fig. 4).
+Given the nature of increasingly digitalized context of foreign languages education and communicative application ("the Technospheric shift" [32]), it is suggested to consider the different types of information source and information destination (human and machine/computer/program, accordingly) in the structure of the groundwork Communication model (Cf. Claude Shannon [36]), when communication is approached as the core factor of interoperability of source and target knowledge and application domains (Fig. 3).
+Subsequently, a model of interdisciplinary dimensions of digital education, informed by the nature and subjects of communicative interaction of the stakeholders, is elaborated (Fig. 4).

-Figure 3: Adaptation of communication model to AI role in education
+Figure 3: Adaptation of communication model to digitized context of education

-Figure 4: AI-enhanced dimensions of digital education
+Figure 4: Interdisciplinary dimensions of digital education

-Communication is considered as a factor of interoperability of source and target knowledge as well as transdisciplinary domains of application of language and technologies.
-The proposed model reveals the nature of communicative interaction in the digital environment in the following main dimensions: 1) EXODISCIPLINARY DIMENSION - compatibility of a) a person and the digital environment (augmented reality, mixed reality); b) people and digital objects; 2) ENDODISCIPLINARY DIMENSION - compatibility of a) a person as a subject and another subject in the digital environment; b) human and digital simulacra (virtual reality); 3) EXTRADISCIPLINARY DIMENSION - compatibility of a) a person as a subject of communication and generative AI (e.g. ChatGPT, Bard or other large language models) as a subject of communication or a source of cross-domain data; b) human and post-human subjects of communication (Web 5.0 technologies).
-Thus, the fundamental interdisciplinarity, that digital procedural transformations imposed on the educational process in the area of Arts and Humanities, is verified by a unified framework of correspondence between the components of a crucial communicative competence [24], comprising of a diverse skillset, and various aspects of digital competence in Arts and Humanities [3; 15; 16; 44], utilized in the educational process, elaborated for the purposes of this study.
+The suggested model discloses the nature of communicative interaction in digital education across such core dimensions: 1) EXODISCIPLINARY DIMENSION - the interoperability of a) human subject of education and digital ambient (Augmented reality, Mixed Reality); b) human subject of education and digital objects; 2) ENDODISCIPLINARY DIMENSION - the interoperability of a) human subject of education and another human subject in the digital ambient; b) human subject of education and digital simulacra (Virtual reality); 3) EXTRADISCIPLINARY DIMENSION - the interoperability of a) human subject of education and the machine (AI) as a subject of education or as a source of educational data; b) human d posthuman subjects of education.

+Thus, the fundamental interdisciplinarity, that COVID-19 digital procedural transformations imposed on the educational process in the area of Liberal Arts, is verified by a unified framework of correspondence between the components of a crucial communicative competence [24], comprising of a diverse skillset, and various aspects of ICT competence in Liberal Arts [3; 15; 16; 44], utilized in the educational process, elaborated for the purposes of this study.

-Based on the interdisciplinary communicative and digital interoperability grid the following freeways of digital transformations in education are identified: DIGITAL HUMANITIES; NLP, DATA SCIENCE, MACHINE LEARNING: E-LEARNING.
+Based on the interdisciplinary communicative and digital interoperability grid the following freeways of digital transformations in education are identified: DIGITAL HUMANITIES; NLP, DATA SCIENCE, MACHINE LEARNING; E-LEARNING.

-The framework of these developments is informed by the range of consecutive transformations in digital humanism, social media ecology and communicative patterns.
+The framework of these developments is informed by the range of consecutive transformations in social media ecology and communicative patterns.
 Namely: NETWORKED SOCIETY transformations [lead to] \Leftrightarrow RHIZOMATIC education [open ended educational practices and lifelong credentials accumulation] that [leads to] \Leftrightarrow the configuration of an INTERDISCIPLINARY NETWORK of knowledge.
-Subsequently, the dynamic modelling of the digital humanities is identified within these parameters: DH AS